ema28pro/ema28pro/misc/text-snippets.md

     📫 Reach out to me at: [ema2805pro@gmail.com](ema2805pro@gmail.com) ⚡Fun fact: Apples are green
 ---
+    🔭 Currently working on a Real-Time Chat app
+    🤝 Looking to collaborate on open source projects
+    🌱 Learning React, Express and advanced backend concepts 🧠 I enjoy solving problems on CodinGame (Clash of Code) 💬 Ask me about anything, I am happy to help and talk 📫 Reach out to me at: [ema2805pro@gmail.com](ema2805pro@gmail.com) ⚡Fun fact: Apples are green
+---
     🔭 Currently working on a Real-Time Chat application.
     🤝 Looking to collaborate on open-source projects.
     🌱 Learning React, Express, and advanced backend concepts.